projectara/greybus-spec/source/device_class.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus battery Voltage operation allows the AP to determine the current voltage of the battery.
+The Greybus battery Voltage operation allows the AP to determine the voltage being supplied by the battery.

 Greybus Battery Voltage Request
 """""""""""""""""""""""""""""""

-The Greybus battery voltage request contains no data beyond the battery message header.
+The Greybus battery voltage request contains no data beyond the message header.

 Greybus Battery Voltage Response
 """"""""""""""""""""""""""""""""